practicalli/spacemacs/clojure-repl/connect-to-remote-repl.md

 # Connect to a remote REPL with a Clojure aware editor
 Using a remote REPL can provide a collaborative coding environment as well as a means for working within remote environments (docker images, cloud servers, etc).

-Running a remote REPL can also provide longevity to the process, as many clients (editors, ssh terminals) can connect to the REPL over time, disconnecting from the running process without interupting the process.
+Running a remote REPL can also provide longevity to the process, as many clients (editors, ssh terminals) can connect to the REPL over time, disconnecting from the running process without interrupting the process.
 This provides a very resilient way of running a REPL.

 [practicalli/clojure-deps-edn]({{book.P9IClojureDepsEdnInstall}}) provides many aliases to configure a REPL to work with other community tools.
 These aliases are easier to manage when running a REPL outside of an editor which automatically injects its own configuration.
 This configuration can be installed into the remote environment and ideally added into the server build process.